bibek22/blog/content/lazy-evaluation-in-python.md

 >>> next(a)
 7
 ```
 and so on.
 This is exactly what we were looking for.
-Generate next prime only when we need it.
+Generate the next prime *only* when we need it.

 ### Twin primes
 Let's go a little further and generate twin primes.
 First, let's define what twin numbers are: